Free Newsletter

 • Food allergy, e.g. to milk, wheat gluten, soy, corn, beef

-Acute vs. Chronic Diarrhea
+Acute vs. Chronic Diarrhea in Dogs

-Small vs. Large Intestinal
+Small vs. Large Intestinal Diarrhea in Dogs

-The type of symptoms your dog is having can pinpoint the problem area.
+The type of signs your dog is having can pinpoint the problem area.
 Diarrhea that originates from the small (upper) intestine may be soft to liquid, foul-smelling, fairly voluminous, and variable in color.
 There is often flatulence.
 Your dog may or may not ask to go out more often, but accidents and urgent trips to the bathroom are rare.
 Small intestinal diarrhea would not be expected to contain visible blood.
 Food intolerance, pancreatic insufficiency, and inflammatory bowel disease are common afflictions of the upper small intestine.

-Mild vs. Complicated
+Mild vs. Complicated Diarrhea in Dogs

 Many cases of canine diarrhea are mild and self-limiting.
 They respond well to simple treatment and home care.
-At other times diarrhea can be part of a more complex medical picture.
+At other times, diarrhea can be part of a more complex medical picture.
 Fluid loss from diarrhea of any cause, especially when accompanied by vomiting, can rapidly lead to dehydration and serious health consequences.
 This is especially true in puppies and older dogs.
 Chronic disorders of the small intestine typically cause weight loss and malnutrition as time wears on.
 Some forms of acute diarrhea can be life-threatening and require aggressive intervention.
-These include distemper, parvo, intoxications, and intestinal obstruction.
+These include distemper, parvovirus infection, intoxications, and intestinal obstruction.

 Causes of Doggy Diarrhea